Cxnfl1ct/basic_timer/README.md

 # basic_timer
-Basic timer written for Arduino Uno
+Basic lightweight timer written for Arduino Uno

 This software requires 16x2 LCD shield for arduino.
 It can be bought on link below: